How malnourished handcuffed teenage twins escaped their home to spark alert

 The mother’s past history

-The grim discoveries unveiled to the public this week are, disturbingly, not the first time that Duncan has had run-ins with the law over her mistreatment of her kin.
+The grim discoveries unveiled to the public last week are, disturbingly, not the first time that Duncan has had run-ins with the law over her mistreatment of her kin.

 Records going back 10 years reportedly trace a pattern of abuse, one that resulted in two of her children being surrendered to child protective services.
 Those kids would later be returned to the now 40-year-old mother.